20 Cool Tourist Hotspots to Check Out On Your First West Palm Beach Vacation

 Finished up at the science museum?
 Slide out the door to explore the rest of the Palm Beach Zoo & Conservation Society.
 Located just off Summit Blvd, the Palm Beach Zoo is famed for its extensive animal habitats and conservation efforts.

 After your safari, get some family-friendly thrills at the neighboring Adventure Park.
-The small amusement park features a handful of kid-friendly rides, a splash playground, water slides, and animal encounters.
+Part of Lion Country Safari, this small amusement park features a handful of kid-friendly rides, a splash playground, water slides, and animal encounters.

 Rapids Water Park

-At Rapids Water Park, you can cool down in its popular wave pool, featuring waves as high as six feet.
+Beat the heat at Rapids Water Park by cooling down in its popular wave pool, featuring waves as high as six feet.
 Or, for a more relaxing ride, float along the quarter-mile-long lazy river in a tube.

 The water activities and rides are split into three categories, ranging from relaxing to exhilarating.
 Rapids Water Park boasts thirty-five distinct water slides.
 It even features a separate area for children and toddlers.